CE switchover postponed to 2025 – and its application to fire curtains.

 Need there be any uncertainty?

-In BSI’s National foreword in BS EN 16034, they include the bold warning, “Compliance with a British Standard cannot confer immunity from legal obligations”.
+BSI’s National foreword on BS EN 16034 includes the bold warning, “Compliance with a British Standard cannot confer immunity from legal obligations”.

-‘Legal obligations’ include compliance with the Construction Products Regulations (the ‘CPR’) for construction products as evidenced by CE marking to the harmonised standard, from a Notified Body.
+‘Legal obligations’ includes compliance with the Construction Products Regulations (CPR) for construction products as evidenced by CE marking to the applicable harmonised standard.

 The CPR requires a “construction product to have CE marking… if… it is covered by…a harmonised European product standard”.